Skip to content

 EnterpriseGuard Bundle

-You probably know the FullGuard Bundle, which unlocks all modules except Sandstorm on the firewall.
-With the FullGuard Plus Bundle you also get Sandstorm.
+You are certainly familiar with the FullGuard Bundle, which unlocks all modules except Sandstorm on the firewall.
+With the FullGuard Plus Bundle, you also get Sandstorm.

 For the XG series, there is also the popular EnterpriseGuard Bundle.
-This bundle is a real alternative to the FullGuard bundle, because it already covers the needs of most customers.
-With the EnterpriseGuard Bundle you get the Network and Web Protection including the Sophos Premium Support.
-Wireless Protection is already included free of charge in the basic license.
-This means that only very few customers still have to resort to the more expensive FullGuard Bundle if there is actually still a need to protect e-mails and web servers.
+This bundle is a real alternative to the FullGuard Bundle, as it already covers the needs of most customers.
+With the EnterpriseGuard Bundle, you get Network and Web Protection including Sophos Premium Support.
+Wireless Protection is already included free of charge in the base license.
+Thus, only a few customers will have to resort to the more expensive FullGuard Bundle, if there is indeed a need for email and web server protection.

-Now let’s get to the more technical part of why, in my eyes, SFOS comes out on top compared to the UTM operating system.
+Now let’s move on to the more technical part: why, in my opinion, SFOS has the edge over the UTM operating system.

-The firewall rules have become much clearer in SFOS.
-If you have more than just 10 firewall rules, which should probably be the case in most environments, they can be excellently grouped in SFOS.
-The following screenshot from my XG Firewall at home should also clarify this.
-Here, all IoT devices have their own network and the firewall rules for them are all combined into one group.
+The firewall rule set has become much clearer with SFOS.
+If you have more than 10 firewall rules, which should be the case in most environments, they can be grouped very effectively in SFOS.
+The following screenshot of my XG Firewall at home illustrates this again.
+Here, all IoT devices have their own network, and the firewall rules for them are all grouped together.

-If you then take a closer look at a group, you will quickly find out through which individual firewall rules traffic still passes and which rules are possibly no longer used.
-This representation helps to identify and remove superfluous rules.
+If you then take a closer look at a group, you quickly find out which individual firewall rules still allow traffic through and which rules may no longer be used.
+This view helps identify and remove unnecessary rules.

-Unlike the UTM, in SFOS I can give a firewall rule its own name.
-Longer comments are also possible within a rule, for example to record who created this rule and what this rule was once created for.
+In contrast to UTM, I can give a firewall rule its own name in SFOS.
+Longer comments are also possible within a rule, for example, to record who created the rule and why it was originally created.

-• Each rule gets an ID, with which I can look up in the log, which traffic goes through this rule.
+• Each rule gets an ID, with which I can see in the log which traffic passes through this rule.

-• You can see at a glance whether the IPS or the web filter is active for a rule, for example.
+• You can see at a glance whether, for example, IPS or the web filter is active for a rule.

-Regarding firewall rules, I could theoretically tell you many more advantages that underline why I would never go back to a UTM.
-But I’ll leave it with the main arguments listed above, which should already convince every firewall admin. 🙂
+Regarding firewall rules, I could theoretically list many more advantages that underline why I would never go back to a UTM.
+But I’ll stick to the main arguments listed above, which should already convince every firewall admin. πŸ™‚

-Even though a lot of things have been improved with the SFOS in terms of firewall rules, there is one very annoying disadvantage with the SFOS compared to the UTM.
-Saving a firewall rule takes a good 4-10 seconds with the XG 86 to XG 135 firewalls!
-This circumstance should first be improved in v18 and then completely fixed in v19.
+Even if many things have been improved in SFOS regarding firewall rules, SFOS does have a very annoying disadvantage compared to UTM.
+Saving a firewall rule takes a good 4-10 seconds on XG 86 to XG 135 firewalls!
+This situation is to be improved first in v18 and then completely resolved in v19.

 05 - Log Viewer

 Even after several years on the XG Firewall, the Log Viewer is still an absolute highlight!
-This makes it quick and easy to check logs right from the GUI.
-But before I lose too many words about it here, just watch the following video:
+It makes it quick and easy to check logs directly via the GUI.
+But before I lose too many words about it, just watch the following video:

 06 - Sophos Central

-No, do not be afraid!
-I’m not even going to get into Sophos Synchronized Security, which Sophos’s marketing department has turned into the slogan of the century.
-But if it helps you trade in your UTM for an XG, then of course we’re happy to jump on the bandwagon.
-Did you know that with Synchronized Security on the XG Firewall you can see which applications are running on the endpoints? 😂 So yes, Synchronized Security will also bring forth other ingenious possibilities in the future!
+No, don’t worry!
+I’m not going to come up with Sophos Synchronized Security now, from which Sophos’s marketing department has launched a slogan of the century.
+But if it helps you exchange your UTM for an XG, then we’re happy to jump on the bandwagon, of course.
+Did you know that with Synchronized Security on the XG Firewall you can see which applications are running on the endpoints? πŸ˜‚ So yes, Synchronized Security will bring forth even more ingenious possibilities in the future!

-But now let’s move on to a function in Central that is still in its infancy, but has enormous potential.
-I’m talking about Central Firewall Management.
-This makes it possible to link the firewall with Central and manage it via this.
-Such a link can already be made now, but the really interesting features are yet to come!
-I can’t reveal too much here yet, but if Sophos gets it right, it could end up in a management for SDN.
-We can expect new features as early as the end of this year.
+But now let’s move on to a Central feature that is still in its infancy but has enormous potential.
+I am talking about Central Firewall Management.
+This makes it possible to link the firewall to Central and manage it from there.
+Such a link can already be created today, but the really interesting functions are yet to come!
+Unfortunately, I can’t reveal too much here yet, but if Sophos plays its cards right, it could become an SDN management platform.
+We can already expect new functions by the end of this year.

-As we said before, we always find updates good.
-The saying never change a running system is absolute nonsense when it comes to the firewall.
-We also picked this up once before in a previous post about the need for firewall updates.
+As already said, we always like updates.
+The saying never change a running system is absolute nonsense when it comes to firewalls.
+We have already addressed this in an earlier post on the necessity of firewall updates.

-You probably understood that updates are important.
-But updates are also very dangerous, because it can happen that afterwards not everything works as smoothly as before.
-From admins who are afraid of this, you can always hear the above-mentioned saying. 😅
+You have certainly understood that updates are important.
+But updates are also risky, as it can happen that not everything runs as smoothly afterwards as before.
+Admins who are afraid of this are the ones you always hear using the saying mentioned above. πŸ˜…

-To counteract the threat of updates a bit, there are a few improvements on the XG Firewall:
+To counteract the danger of updates a little, there are a few improvements on the XG Firewall:

-1. The updates of access points and REDs are detached and no longer integrated in the firewall update.
-Thus, the REDs can be updated without restarting the firewall.
+1. Updates of Access Points and REDs are decoupled and no longer integrated into the firewall update.
+This means that REDs can be updated even without restarting the firewall.

-2. If a firewall update did not work and you want to revert to the previous version, this is possible with a few clicks.
+2. If a firewall update didn’t work and you want to revert to the previous version, this is possible with just a few clicks.

 Conclusion

-This article has now become a bit longer than I originally had in mind.
-I have listed seven reasons that, in my opinion, should encourage every UTM friend to make the switch.
-I too once idolized UTM, but it was precisely in the points of future security, updates and a clear vision that our minds suggested the switch early on and we have never regretted it so far!
-When it comes to the UTM vs. XG comparison, the XG clearly has the more impressive battle weight on the scales for us.
-So be brave or much more sensible (😅) and go for an XG firewall for your next project.
-Once this step has been taken, you can start migrating your UTMs to the SFOS.
+This article has become a bit longer than I originally intended.
+I have listed seven reasons here that, in my opinion, should encourage every UTM friend to switch.
+I too once idolized the UTM, but especially in terms of future-proofing, updates, and a clear vision, our common sense suggested the switch to us early on, and we have never regretted it!
+When it comes to the UTM vs. XG comparison, the XG clearly has the more impressive fighting weight on the scales for us.
+So be brave or rather sensible (πŸ˜…) and use an XG Firewall for your next project.
+Once this step has been taken, you can start migrating your UTMs to SFOS.

 Disadvantages

-Even though the SFOS really offers many excellent features, you might already get the feeling that this article was written through rose-colored glasses.
-That’s why I’ll add a short chapter with the disadvantages, because as I said, the SFOS is still a very young operating system and there are indeed still some things that don’t run quite as optimally.
+Even if SFOS really offers many excellent features, you might perhaps get the feeling that this article was written through rose-tinted glasses.
+That is why I am adding a short chapter on the disadvantages here, because as I said, SFOS is still a very young operating system and there are indeed still some things that do not work quite as well as they should.

-• Loading or saving firewall rules still takes too long and not the way you want it to.
+• Loading or saving firewall rules still takes too long and does not yet feel the way it should.

-• Generating reports or even system resources definitely needs a speed boost.
+• Generating reports or system resources definitely needs a speed boost.

-* As mentioned in the article, these things will be better with v18 and resolved with v18.5.
+* As already mentioned in the article, these things will be improved with v18 and resolved with v18.5.

-• Unfortunately, it is not possible everywhere to rename created entries afterwards.
-These include zones, wireless networks, active firewall NAT ports, IPS protection policies, web server protection policies, IPsec policies and more.
+• Unfortunately, it is not possible everywhere to rename entries after they have been created.
+This includes, for example, zones, wireless networks, active firewall NAT ports, IPS Protection Policies, Webserver Protection Policies, IPsec Policies and several others.

-* The reason for this is that the developers of Cyberoam Firewall, which is still the basis for the SFOS, used the name for these objects in the database as the primary key.
-Of course, this makes it rather difficult to rename afterwards.
-However, this is also being worked on and the first improvements are expected with v18.
+* The reason for this is that the developers of the Cyberoam Firewall, which is still the basis for SFOS, used the name for these objects as the primary key in the database.
+This naturally makes renaming afterwards rather difficult.
+But work is being done on this as well, and initial improvements are expected with v18.

-• Created NAT rules can no longer be edited when they are active.
-You have to deactivate them first, edit them and then activate them again.
+• Created NAT rules can no longer be edited if they are active.
+They must first be deactivated, edited, and then reactivated.

 Notifications

-• The notifications are still worlds better with the UTM system.
-There you can be notified about practically everything by e-mail.
-The SFOS offers virtually no options in this regard.
-With SFOS 17.5 MR4, there has been some improvement in this regard, but it is still far from offering these options that we took for granted with the UTM.
+• Notifications are still worlds better on the UTM system.
+There, you can practically be notified of everything via email.
+SFOS offers almost no options in this regard.
+With SFOS 17.5 MR4, some improvements were made in this regard, but these possibilities that we took for granted with the UTM are still far from being offered.

-I often refer to v18 in this article, which is supposed to bring many improvements.
-According to Sophos, v18 should still be released at the end of 2019.
-However, we consider this timing to be very optimistic and think that the 1st quarter of 2020 is more accurate as a release date. 😅
+In this article, I often refer to v18, which is supposed to bring many improvements.
+According to Sophos, v18 is expected to be released by the end of 2019.
+However, we consider this timeline to be very optimistic and consider Q1 2020 to be a more accurate release period. πŸ˜…

 Patrizio